TrevorStubbs/learning-journal/401-dotnet/Reading/read-08.md

 ## Collections
 - 2 ways of grouping objects
     - arrays - fixed number of objects
-    - collections - unknown or flexable number of objects
+    - collections - unknown or flexible number of objects
 - can use `for` or `foreach` to iterate through a collection

 ### Kinds of Collections